Last updated on November 17th, 2020 at 02:03 pm

-All dressed up with no place to go seems to be the story of 2020.
+All revved up with no place to go seems to be the story of 2020.
 Closures due to the pandemic have taken an emotional toll on venue owners, musicians, and live music lovers.
 But thanks to The Hook & Ladder, and the Belfast Cowboys, that pain has been eased by streaming “live” concerts.

 If you missed this live stream, Music in Minnesota has a discount code to see it again.